|Last Quarterly Update:||12/9/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide engineering, quality control, and certification services in a variety of industries.
-Major companies include National Technical Systems, Wyle Laboratories, Underwriters Laboratories, and the US operations of Bureau Veritas and SGS.
+Major companies include National Technical Systems, Wyle Laboratories, and Underwriters Laboratories (all based in the US), along with Bureau Veritas (France) and SGS (Switzerland).

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Testing laboratories have facilities or warehouses specifically constructed to perform tests, simulating various environments according to temperature, altitude, humidity, sunshine, dust, or explosive atmosphere.
-Items tested include high-technology products, electrical components, hazardous materials, automotive parts, and military items.
-Testing labs test products for safety; provide product and electrical certifications; and provide ...
+Services include chemical, nondestructive, mechanical, and electrical testing as well as calibration testing, thermal testing, and assaying.
+Companies build facilities to simulate various environments according to temperature, altitude, humidity, sunshine, dust, or explosive atmosphere.
+Items tested include high-technology products, electrical components, hazardous materials, automotive parts, and ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options